TheOldPresbyope/moOdeCDPlay/README.md

 ## Responsiveness

 An optical CD drive is very slow compared to other storage devices.
 The nature of the CDDA (compact disk digital audio) encoding further complicates finding and extracting an audio track from the CD.
+In addition, there is internal buffering involved.

 Some sample timings: